 Professor, Baypath College

 Jacqueline has more than 15 years of professional experience working as a grass-roots community organizer and leader of diverse teams.
-Raised by a strong, single Latina mother in Northampton’s Florence Heights projects, her upbringing not only prepared, but motivated her to be the best she could be.
+Raised by a strong, single Latina mother in Northampton’s Florence Heights projects, her upbringing not only prepared but motivated her to be the best she could be.
 Jacqueline graduated from Mount Holyoke College with a bachelor’s degree in politics and urban development.
 She went on to earn a master’s in social justice from UMass Amherst, and started working for Springfield’s Caring Health Center when she was 21, as an HIV program director focused on management and prevention for people at high risk.
-Today, she leads the Caring Health Center’s development and expansion to improve healthcare accessibility for the region’s diverse residents.
+Today, she leads the Caring Health Center’s development and expansion to improve healthcare access for the region’s diverse residents.

 2014 Global Glimpse Alum